dialeleven/laravel-crud-in-50-minutes-for-beginners-from-scratch/README.md

 - [ ] **Deploy project in Docker**
 - [ ] **Deploy project to Oracle Cloud or similar**
 - [ ] **Redis**
+   - [X] Configure/connect to Redis locally and using Redis Cloud
+   - [ ] Redis CRUD
+   - [ ] Advanced
+      - [ ] Caching, Session Storage
+      - [ ] Handling more complex data structures and operations
+      - [ ] Monitor and maintain a Redis instance
 - [ ] PHPUnit testing
   - [ ] Authenticate admin user
   - [ ] Products